Xyrothyl/CSCI-4470-OpenSource/Assignments/Term Project/MyProjectProposal.md

 ----------
 Milestones are given as weeks from project start:

-- By Week 1 : Investigate the **Unknown** language options and choose one best suited to encapsulate what we don't know.
+- By Week 1 : Have dev environment and kernel build set up; read the community and contribution guidelines
-- By Week 4 : Obtain unknown information on 6 things that 6 random strangers don't know.
+- By Week 2 : Know what issue to focus on
-- By Week 7 : Have the informaton from the last stranger.
-We assume that strangers who don't know things will become harder to find once more people know what we are doing.
-- By Week 9: Have the seven unknowns coded into the chosen (unknown) language.
+- By Week 4 : Have majority of functional work done
-- By Week 10 : Completely develop the website that uses deep learning and artificial intelligence to source a cooperative crowd, decide what they don't know and automatically encode it into the chosen language.
+- By Week 6 : Be in discourse with manager(s) regarding patch